How Big Is Energy Efficiency Market?

 PACE spares building owners upfront cost by financing efficiency upgrades through property tax bills.
 An early residential program fell apart for the Carbon War Room when Fannie Mae and Freddie Mac refused to back mortgages with PACE liens.
 The Carbon War Room also found it difficult to export PACE to certain European cities.

-The “white vans” are now moving for a commercial PACE program initiated by the Carbon War Room in – but the organization had to overcome some big obstacles first, including the loss of the program’s original financial backer.
+The “white vans” are now moving for a commercial PACE program initiated by the Carbon War Room in California – but the organization had to overcome some big obstacles first, including the loss of the program’s original financial backer.

 The Carbon War Room says it learned several lessons from its experience with PACE.
 For one, it is important to put together a group of lending partners, and not rely heavily on one.
 The organization also has come to understand the importance of making sure government officials have the right information (they often don’t), and of focusing on the economic not the environmental message when dealing with municipalities.